Tribhuvan University International Cricket Ground

-The Tribhuvan University Cricket Stadium, also known as Kirtipur Cricket Stadium or TU Cricket Stadium is a cricket stadium located in Kirtipur, Kathmandu, Nepal, within the premises of Tribhuvan University.
+The Tribhuvan University International Cricket Ground, also known as TU International Cricket Ground or TU Cricket Ground, is an international cricket ground in Kirtipur, Kathmandu, Nepal, within the premises of Tribhuvan University.

 History

-The first recorded match held on the ground came in 1998 when Bangladesh played Singapore in the 1998 ACC Trophy.
+The first recorded match held on the ground was Bangladesh versus Singapore in the 1998 ACC Trophy.

-Nepal took part in the inaugural Intercontinental Cup with the matches in the competition having first-class status.
+Nepal took part in the inaugural Intercontinental Cup, whose matches had first-class status.
 The ground held its first first-class match when Nepal hosted Malaysia.
 Another two first-class matches were held there during the 2005 Intercontinental Cup when Nepal hosted Hong Kong and the United Arab Emirates.